brandonnguyen257/Audio-To-Haptic-Metadata/README.md

 Set Up Steps

-1. Activate venv by running this command in the terminal source ./venv/bin/activate
+1. Activate venv by running this command in the terminal

+source ./venv/bin/activate

-2. Install necessary packages in the venv by running this command pip install -r requirements.txt
+2. Install necessary packages in the venv by running this command

+pip install -r requirements.txt

-3. Generate haptic metadata by running the this command python main.py {sampleRate} {audioFile}
+3. Generate haptic metadata by running the this command

+python main.py {sampleRate} {audioFile}

 Examples with .mp3 files provided

 ex: python main.py 30 delilah-FredAgain.mp3

 ex: python main.py 30 sunSala.mp3

 If you want to use your own audiofiles, add your own file in the same directory as the above .mp3 files

-4. .png file of the audio frequency and .json file of the haptic metadata will be outputted in this format {audioFile}_audio.png
+4. png file of the audio frequency and .json file of the haptic metadata will be outputted in this format

+{audioFile}_audio.png

 {audioFile}output.json